tjense25/METAFORA/README.md

 ### Specifying Additional Covariates to Correct (Optional)
 By default, Metafora controls for technical covariates, biological factors and batch effects that could confound outlier analysis.
 It acheives this by computing hidden factors using PCA of the methylation proprotion matrix.
 Hidden factors will capture the largest sources of variability between samples, usually coming from technical factors such as sequencing modality, sequencing depth, library quality, etc. Because the PCs are capturing this source of variation, we do not believe it is necesarry to explicity correct for them in the model, though we give users the options to explicity provide a matrix of covariates to correct for and regress out for methylation z-score estimation.

 To explicitly correct for covariates, one simply needs to specify a matrix of covariates in the `covariates:` directive of the config file.
 Covariates matrix should be all numeric with the exception of an optional `Batch` column that contains a factor representing a "Batch-like" variable.
 Batch need not be sequencing batch per se, as we have witnessed that, as a stable epigenetic mark, methylation is much less prone to batch effects resulting from different sequencing times/sites. `Batch`, instead, can be any group that could explain a major variation in the data set: ie. sequencing technology (PacBio vs ONT), flowcell chemistry (ONT_R9 vs ONT_R10), methylation/base calling model used (dorado sup 5mc vs dorado hac 5mc_5hmc), or some combination there of.
 The covariates matrix must also have a `Sample_name` column that matches exactly sample IDs present in the input data table.
-The rest of the columns should be numeric columns of additional variables that user wants to be corrected for when calling outliers, for instance, Age, culture time for cell lines, post-mortem interval, DNA Integrity (DIN), etc.
+The rest of the columns should be **linearly independent** numeric columns of additional variables that the user wants to be corrected for when calling outliers, for instance, Age, cell type proprotions, culture time for cell lines, post-mortem interval, DNA Integrity (DIN), etc. An example covariates file is present in the github as `example_input.covariates.txt`.

-Sex need not be explicitly included in the covariates matrix, as Metafora automatically estimate sex chromosome copy number by measuring depth across sex chromosomes and then controls this estimated sex during outlier calling.
+Sex need not be explicitly included in the covariates matrix, as Metafora automatically estimates sex chromosome copy number by measuring depth across sex chromosomes and then controls for this estimated sex during outlier calling.

 ### Output
 Metafora generates two final output files per sample to represent the methylation outlier in the sample.
 These output files can be found in sample-level directories generated in the `output_dir` specified in the config file.